► Understated yet accomplished hybrid

 ► Available as self-charging or plug-in

-That triple-crown of electrication is an accolade now shared with the Hyundai Kona as well as the Kia Niro, but unlike its SUV siblings the Ioniq’s sights are still set firmly upon the perennial (and still popular) Toyota Prius.
+That triple-crown of electrification is an accolade now shared with the Hyundai Kona as well as the Kia Niro, but unlike its SUV siblings the Ioniq’s sights are still set firmly upon the perennial (and still popular) Toyota Prius.

 Cheapest hybrid cars 2020

 What’s under the bonnet?

 Both the Hyundai Ioniq hybrid and and the Hyundai Ioniq plug-in hybrid models use a naturally-aspirated 1.6-litre, four-cylinder petrol paired up to an electric motor and battery pack.
 In fact, the only difference is in the size of the battery, with the PHEV getting an 8.9kWh unit to allow for up to 29 miles of pure-electric driving, at speeds of up to 75mph – if you’re very gentle with the throttle.

 Unusually, Hyundai puts a six-speed dual-clutch transmission between engine and motor, rather than a continuously variable planetary gearset as Toyota does.
 This makes for a more natural-feeling powertrain, especially when you ask it for some beans.
 On the flip side, it’s not as smooth at low speeds as a Prius, nor is it as efficient overall.

 Best hybrid and plug-in cars 2020

-With 139bhp total, it has a surprising turn of pace – 0-62mph comes up in 10.2 seconds, but the immediate torque surge from the 60bhp electric motor means initially it feels rather quicker than that.
+With 139bhp total, it has a surprising turn of pace – 0-62mph comes up in 10.2 seconds, but the immediate torque surge from the 60bhp electric motor means initially it feels rather quicker than that, and 0-30mph is dealt with briskly.

 Does it drive well?